 In the Scandinavian market, the high demand for qualified staff means that the employees work beyond maximum capacity to keep up.

 ”If you are under pressure, it requires courage and the will to venture into the project.
-But you need to make a decision that this is what we choose to do.
-It requires management to get involved and see the optimisations an investment and a project in itself.
+But you need to make a decision that this is what you choose to do.
+It requires management to get involved and see the optimisations as an investment and a project.

 But as the level is generally low, you really gain advantages when moving ahead of your competitors”, Jørn Johansen ends.

-Get vital key figures from SPI's 2018 report
+Get vital key figures from SPI Research's benchmark

-SPI Research has investigated how consultancies can increase the profit through maturity.
+SPI Research has investigated how consultancies can increase profit through maturity.

-The report has 244 pages, but if you do not have time to read it all, we have made a summary with the most important insights and key figures from the report.
+The benchmark has 244 pages, but if you do not have time to read it all, we have summarised the most important insights and key figures from the report in an executive summary.

 About Jørn Johansen and Whitebox

-Jørn Johansen has worked with product development and maturity assessments in more than 40 years, and he is considered the industry's grand old man.
+Jørn Johansen has worked with product development and maturity assessments for more than 40 years and is considered the industry's grand old man.
 He has managed several research projects about product development, how companies improve and outsourcing of development projects.

-He has furthermore developed the ImproveAbility™ method, which is the standard with process improvement, and he took the initiative to the globally norm creating SPI Manifesto.
+He has furthermore developed the ImproveAbility™ method, which is the standard with process improvement, and he took the initiative to the global norm creating SPI Manifesto.

 He is part of the team behind the consultancy Whitebox, which holds more than 100 years of experience with product development and has carried out more than 400 business evaluations.
-Together, they work for helping companies getting better at exploiting their growth potential.
+Together, they work to help companies get better at exploiting their growth potential.